 Roof Replacement Cost Calculator Minnesota 2026

-Short answer: Minnesota roof replacement typically lands at $5.00–$8.40 per sq ft in 2026.
+Minnesota roof replacement typically costs $5.00–$8.40 per sq ft in 2026.
 A 2,300 sq ft roof often falls near $11,500–$19,300 before claim reimbursement.
+Ice dam prevention work and short install season (May–July) are key cost drivers.
+Get 3+ local bids and verify insurance deductible type before committing.

 Use this guide with the Roof Replacement Cost Calculator to estimate your exact out-of-pocket amount.